Demetrio Stratos: Death

-In January 1979, Stratos recorded Le Milleuna, a one-hour interpretation with lyrics written by Nanni Balestrini, with the mimic interpretation and action performed by Valeria Mallets.
+In January 1979, Stratos recorded Le Milleuna, a one-hour interpretation with lyrics written by Nanni Balestrini, with the mimic interpretation and action performed by Valeria Magli.
 In February, he was in Paris to perform the Antonin Artaud character in a theatrical review organized by France Culture.
 In the same month, from the 8th to the 11th, he was at the Alberico theatre in Rome for a series of recitals.
 Stratos planned the show "Rock' n' roll Exhibition" with Paolo Tofani and Mauro Pagani in order to bring back to the light the great musicians of the '50s rock and roll years.
 A live test session with an audience at the "Porta Romana" theatre in Milan had been recorded, and it was later released on LP in the following June.
 Also with France Culture, in the series "Poésie Ininterrompue" ("Uninterrupted Poetry") directed by Claude Royet-Journoud, Stratos had a long interview with Daniel Charles, where he performed many vocal sequences and provided explanations.
 Stratos left Area in order to dedicate himself exclusively to vocal research, experimentation, and the pursuit of his solo career.
 At the Music Conservatory "G. Verdi" of Milan, he held a course of Semiotics of Contemporary Music on the voice.
 The series of lessons continued until March.
 On Friday 30 March, Stratos held his last concert, performing solo, at the "Teatrino di Villa Reale" ("little" Theater of the Royal Villa) in Monza.